smithdtyler/play-fort-door-lock/systemdescription.md

 - Safely Close Door: How does a person leave the fort in a secure (locked) state?
 - Play in the Fort: What will normal play be?
 How will the system support continuous in/out, door propped open, a ball being bounced around and impacting system equipment?

+## Elements
+This section describes elements of the lock system as well as elements outside the system boundary relevant to the lock system.

+- Fort: A required, physical component that is outside the system boundary.
+Essentially where all elements (except optional remote) is installed.
+- Door Assembly: The door and door frame.
+The door frame is assumed to be where part of the lock assembly is installed.
+Physical components.
+- Lock Assembly: The bolt and box of a lock.
+Using generic lock terminology, although implementation may not use the same terminololgy.
+The two minimum components of a lock but avoiding overly generic terms like "receptacle".
+Physical components.
+- Processor Assembly: The physical and logical components to suppor the lock assembly.
+  - Enclosure: A physical component protecting elements of the processor assembly from the environment and accidental damage from normal play.
+  - Power Supply: A logical construct of a physical component (or components) that minimally powers processor assembly components and may provide power to external components.
+May also include backups, filtering/conditioning, power conversion, and more.
+  - Processor: The physical, embedded computer that includes a processor to be the "brains" of the lock system.
+  - Display: Physical indicators of status.
+May be a monitor, LCD display, or simple status LEDs.
+  - Wired I/O: Any GPIO, serial, I2C, etc. interfaces between components.
+Assumes the system won't be fully wireless.
+  - Connectors: The physical connector between wired i/o interfaces.
+Environmental features should be considered.
+  - Wireless I/O (Optional?): The wireless interface(s) such as WiFi, Bluetooth, Zigbee, or any ISM connection between the processor assembly and any remote system.
+This may be used for monitoring, but is considered optional otherwise.
+  - Wireless Antenna: The antenna for the wireless i/o.
+  - "The Software": A placeholder to capture important software processes.
+- Conduit (Optional?): Protects cabling from the environment, critters, and normal play.
+Technically optional until a need is validated.
+- Cabling: Any cables (cat5/6, twisted pair, power, ...) between components.
+Assumes the system won't be fully wireless.
+- Entry Pad: The device on the outside of the fort that is used to trigger user authentication for safe entry to the fort through the door.
+Pad implies more than a button is required for user authentication.
+- Exit Button: The device on the inside of the fort that allows for safe exit from the fort through the door.
+Button implies no authentication is required to exit, so a simple button (or equiv) is sufficient.
+- Motion Sensor (Optional?): Allows a remote monitor to detect motion inside the fort.
+This may be used for monitoring, but is considered optional otherwise.
+- Door Sensor (Optional?): A physical component installed on the door assembly to determine if the door is open/closed.
+Example may be a hall effect sensor.
+- Remote Processor Assembly (Optional?): This may be used for monitoring, but is considered optional otherwise.
+  - Processor
+  - Wireless I/O
+  - Wireless Antenna

 ## States
 This section describes system and component states.
 The list assumes the system is installed, skipping disassembled/assembled or "in transit" type states.
 The current intent uses information in this section as a basis for an AGREE specification.
 Future work may expand this to AADL Error Modeling Annex, AADL Behavior Annex, or AADL mode and mode-transition language features.